TheCherno/Hazel/.github/PULL_REQUEST_TEMPLATE.md

 ---
 name: 'Pull Request'
-about: Propose a fix implementation for a (small) issue in Hazel
+about: Propose a fix for a (small) issue in Hazel

 ---